webOSArchive/webos-docs/docs/appstores.md

 # Installing Apps on your webOS Device

 There's a vibrant community rescuing, archiving, restoring and even building apps for webOS.
-Since the actual HP App Catalog is gone, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.
+Since the original HP App Catalog is broken, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.

 ## Prepare Your Device